D-MK/otto-ai/docs/development/api-keys-setup-simplification-plan.md

 #### 1.2 Wizard Flow

+The wizard should feel like an onboarding checklist with persistent progress.
+Each step must include inline validation, contextual help, and a short “Why we need this” message so that users understand the value and security implications.

 **Step 1: Welcome & Overview**
 - Brief introduction to Otto AI
 - Explain what API keys are needed and why